 The effectiveness of the EPS system is reduced to prevent the system from overheating when there is frequent steering input over an extended period of time.
 The steering wheel may feel heavy as a result.
 Should this occur, refrain from excessive steering input or stop the vehicle and turn the engine off.
 The EPS system should return to normal within 10 minutes.

 ABS does not operate effectively when

-- Tires with inadequate gripping ability are used (such as excessively worn tires on a snow covered road). - The vehicle hydroplanes while driving at high speed on the wet or slick road.
+- The limits of tire gripping performance have been exceeded (such as excessively worn tires on a snow covered road). - The vehicle hydroplanes while driving at high speed on the wet or slick road.